Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 flights_part1 = pd.read_csv('flight_data_part1.csv',delimiter=',',skipinitialspace=True)
 ```

-Use the len function to make sure you have successfully imported 300,000 rows into the DataFrame.
+Use the `len` function to make sure you have successfully imported 300,000 rows into the DataFrame:

 ```python
 print(len(flights)) # outputs: 300000
 ```

-print the last 5 rows of the DataFrame jsut to make sure the data in the columns looks correct (column values are not shifted, no extra spaces in column values, etc...):
+print the last 5 rows of the DataFrame just to make sure the data in the columns looks correct (column values are not shifted, no extra spaces in column values, etc...):
 ```python
 print(flights.tail(5)) # outputs :
 #            FL_DATE OP_UNIQUE_CARRIER TAIL_NUM  OP_CARRIER_FL_NUM ORIGIN DEST  \